MASCOT Family Role

 DEFENSES – Main one: Denial

 Overly serious, mature & responsible, high achiever.
 Very dependent on outside approval & work hard to get it.
-Also, feel special/ superior, don’t need anyone, compulsive @ cleaning, gathering info, appearance, career….
+Also, they feel special/ superior, don’t need anyone, compulsive @ cleaning, gathering info, appearance, career….

 EMOTIONS